memgraph/memgraph/docs/user_technical/open-cypher.md

     MATCH (node1) -[connection]- (node2) RETURN node1, connection, node2

-`RETURN` can be followed with the `DISTINCT` operator, which will remove duplicate results.
-For example, getting unique names of people is done with:
+`RETURN` can be followed by the `DISTINCT` operator, which will remove duplicate results.
+For example, getting unique names of people can be achieved
+with:

     MATCH (n :Person) RETURN DISTINCT n.name

-Besides choosing what will be the result and how it will be named, `RETURN` clause can also be used to:
+Besides choosing what will be the result and how it will be named, the `RETURN` clause can also be used to:

+  * limit results with `LIMIT` sub-clause;
-  * limit or skip results with `LIMIT` or `SKIP` sub-clauses respectively;
+  * skip results with `SKIP` sub-clause;
   * order results with `ORDER BY` sub-clause and
-  * perform aggregations.
+  * perform aggregations (such as `count`).

-More details on `RETURN` itself can be found [here](https://neo4j.com/docs/developer-manual/current/cypher/clauses/return/).
+More details on `RETURN` can be found [here](https://neo4j.com/docs/developer-manual/current/cypher/clauses/return/).

 ##### SKIP & LIMIT

-These simple sub-clauses take the number of how many results to skip or limit.
+These sub-clauses take a number of how many results to skip or limit.
 For example, to get the first 3 results you can use this query.

     MATCH (n :Person) RETURN n LIMIT 3